jan-matejka/debian-dram/README.rst

 Dram is written in D and uses `diff(1)` and `patch(1)` to create and apply diffs.

-Because of defficiencies in `std.getopt`_, Dram comes as a pair of programs: ``dram.bin``, the binary compiled from D source code, and ``dram``, a POSIX `sh(1)`-compatible wrapper.
+Because of deficiencies in `std.getopt`_, Dram comes as a pair of programs: ``dram.bin``, the binary compiled from D source code, and ``dram``, a POSIX `sh(1)`-compatible wrapper.